leddcode/Aranea/README.md

 # Aranea

-Aranea may be used as an additional OSINT tool for web application investigations, by crawling the links of the webapp or by examining the Main.js file for likely useful data.
+Aranea may be used as an additional OSINT tool for web application investigations, by crawling the links of the webapp or by examining the JavaScript files for likely useful data.

 ![Build](https://img.shields.io/badge/Built%20with-Python-Blue)